hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 - Each policy set contains the policies and a configuration file called "sentinel.hcl" that lists the policies and their enforcement levels.
 - The "sentinel.hcl" file can also specify Sentinel modules to load.
 - Policies and Modules can be in any directory of the current repository and even in remote repositories.
-- You then configure the policy set in the Terraform Cloud UI by registering it, indicating the repository, branch, and policies path.
+- You then configure the policy set in the HCP Terraform UI by registering it, indicating the repository, branch, and policies path.
 - You can specify **Parameters** for it including sensitive ones.
 - You determine the workspaces it should be enforced on.